 Was beyond 2/3 of its EUL (including beyond the EUL), with documented evidence of either commitment to long-term maintenance or a facility’s inability to make the capital commitment necessary to replace it, even if major repairs are needed.

 Recommendation: Tracking data should be compiled into one organized file that includes key information for each project.
 This information includes, but is not limited to, facility address, contact information, project description, annual energy savings, lifetime energy savings, and non-energy impacts.
 This will help reduce any errors when the program is reporting savings.

+Use of a calculation tool can help dual baseline adoption in the state.
+In this case, Evaluators recommend adopting and converting the MA Custom Screening Tool for use in CT.

 Customers are reporting significant non-energy impacts for their projects